PrajwalWadekar/Authify/README.md

 # Authify – MERN Authentication System

 **Authify** is a secure and modern authentication system built with the MERN stack (MongoDB, Express, React, Node.js).
-This demo project showcases a complete user authentication flow including signup, login, email verification, password reset, and protected routes.
+This project showcases a complete user authentication flow including signup, login, email verification, password reset, and protected routes.

 ---